 I wanted to share my recent experience at Empire State South in Atlanta, Georgia hosted by Tuttorosso tomatoes.
-A small group of bloggers/food writers were invited to attend a cooking demonstration from Chef Hugh Acheson and luncheon presentation from Tuttorosso brand tomatoes.
+A small group of bloggers/food writers were invited to attend a cooking demonstration from Chef Hugh Acheson and a luncheon presentation from Tuttorosso brand tomatoes.

-This potato gratin with leeks and tomatoes was the recipe Chef Acheson prepared for us and you need to make it ASAP.
-It’s guaranteed to steal the show on your holiday table!
+This gluten-free potato au gratin with leeks and tomatoes was the recipe Chef Acheson prepared for us and you need to make it ASAP.
+It's guaranteed to steal the show on your holiday table!

 Our venue for the afternoon...

-We enjoyed a three-course meal that included assorted pastries, baked eggs, braised salmon and this potato leek gratin.
+We enjoyed a three-course meal that included assorted pastries, baked eggs, braised salmon, and this delicious potato au gratin.
 Everything was amazing.

 Chef Acheson talked about the importance of fresh herbs in cooking.
 He also recommended tearing basil with your hands instead of cutting to prevent bruising of the leaves.
 He was a lot of fun and gave a really entertaining presentation.
 I loved his stories about his teenage girls.
 Since I have teens at home myself, I could totally relate!

 The tomato tasting was enlightening.
-I had no idea how much difference there would be between color, taste, and texture of canned tomatoes.
+I had no idea how much difference there would be between the color, taste, and texture of canned tomatoes.
 The Tuttorosso tomatoes won hands-down compared to the others.
-We saw the cans being opened, so I know it wasn’t rigged.
+We saw the cans being opened, so I know it wasn't rigged.

 We judged each brand based on color, texture, juice consistency, the amount of peel left on the tomatoes, and taste.
 I know which ones I'll be buying, from now on, for my recipes!
 By the way, Tuttorosso is a part of the Red Gold brand and I was already a big fan of their product line.
 For more information on the brand and where to buy them, visit Tuttorossotomatoes.com.